Jawaharlal Nehru: Popularity

-In the 1950s, Nehru was admired by world leaders such as British prime minister Winston Churchill, and US president Dwight D. Eisenhower.
-A letter from Eisenhower to Nehru, dated 27 November 1958, read: Universally you are recognised as one of the most powerful influences for peace and conciliation in the world.
+In the 1950s, Nehru was admired by world leaders such as British prime minister Winston Churchill, and US President Dwight D. Eisenhower.
+A letter from Eisenhower to Nehru, dated 27 November 1958, read:

+Universally you are recognised as one of the most powerful influences for peace and conciliation in the world.
 I believe that because you are a world leader for peace in your individual capacity, as well as a representative of the largest neutral nation....

-In 1955, Churchill called Nehru, the light of Asia, and a greater light than Gautama Buddha.
-Nehru is time and again described as a charismatic leader with a rare charm.
+In 1955, Churchill called Nehru, "the light of Asia", and a greater light than Gautama Buddha.
+Nehru has repeatedly been described as a charismatic leader with a rare charm.

-Nehru as an able statesman has been noted for his openness towards criticism from the opposition.
-Atal Bihari Vajpayee, a prominent leader of the then opposition party Jan Sangh and the 10th Prime Minister of India, once recalled that during a debate in the parliament he commented on Nehru that "Panditji, you have a dual personality.
-You show characteristics of both Churchill and Chamberlain."
-Vajpayee said Nehru appreciated for his words.
-Vajpayee added that such kinds of criticisms were only possibly in those times.
-That time, Nehru had predicted that Vajpayee would become Prime Minister of India one day.
-Other admirers of Nehru from opposing parties included George Fernandes who joined the socialist movement subject to the precondition that Nehru would not be replaced.